-Arkansas LWML Fall Rally

-On October 24, 2020 the Northeast Arkansas LWML Fall Rally was held at Redeemer Lutheran Church, Paragould, Arkansas.
+Arkansas LWML Fall Rally On October 24, 2020 the Northeast Arkansas LWML Fall Rally was held at Redeemer Lutheran Church, Paragould, Arkansas.
 The theme was Nehemiah 8:10b "And do not sorrow for the Joy of the Lord is Your Strength."
 Pastor Kirk Neugebauer of Redeemer had the opening service on Luke 4:14.
 Pastor Aaron Neugebauer of St. John's led the Bible study from Nehemiah.
-Attendance 21, 19 ladies and 2 pastors.: We kept our distance according to Covid-19 guidelines.

-Guest Speaker Valerie Long from Option on Main Pregnancy Center,

-After lunch, we filled boxes for OCC Operation Christmas Children Boxes.
-Which was our Mission service for the Convention,
+Attendance 21, 19 ladies and 2 pastors.: We kept our distance according to Covid-19 quidelines.
+Guest Speaker Valerie Long from Option on Main Pregnancy Center, After lunch, we filled boxes for OCC Operation Christmas Children Boxes.
+Which was our Mission service for the Convention, but since it was virtual we filled them at the rally.
+Offering went to OCC Boxes for shipping.
+Ann Batey reported on the Virtual Convention, offering for the Mites \$1482.56; Paragould Mission Outreach \$1327.56; Foster Children Families \$1327.56.
+New officers for 2021 President Ann Batey; Vice President Sharon Anderson; Corresponding Secretary Angie Hoggard, were installed by Pastor Kirk Neugebauer.
+Spring Rally 2021 will be at Hope Lutheran Church, Batesville, Arkansas.

-GIFTS OF LOVE

-When something is present simply because of tradition, its value is diminished.
+Thanks be to Jesus for a great day of fellowship with our sisters and brothers in Christ.
+To God we service in Gladness.
+GIFTS OF LOVE When something is present simply because of tradition, its value is diminished.
 Take for example the advent wreath found in our churches and even many of our homes.
 The circle reminds us of eternity.
 The green reminds us of the life Jesus has given us.
 The four candles around the outside remind us of hope, peace, joy and love.
 The middle candle reminds us of Jesus.
 Do you think about all this every time you walk past an advent wreath?

-In that same thinking, what is the purpose of estate plans?
-Certainly, there are your directions for legal matters that need to be in place for the day you die.
+In that same thinking, what is the purpose of your estate plans?
+Certainly, there are directions for legal matters that need to be in place for the day you die.
 But your plan is for so much more than just dying.
 Your estate plan contains a gift plan, through which you will give gifts to the family or friends you love and the ministries you care about.
 Your estate plan is not about dying.
 It is about using God's gifts well, to continue the reflection of Jesus and His gift to us, long after the Lord has called you to your rest in Him.
 Don't let fear of death get in the way of planning for the giving of God's gifts of life.
 Your LWML Gift Planning Counselor can help.
-For more information, contact LWML Mid-South District Gifts of Love Advocate Diane Reimold at dianereimold@hotmail.com or Gift Counselor Planning Linda Gage at linda.gage@lfnd.org 800-741or 4138.
-Christmas Blessings and Happy New Year!!
+For more information, contact LWML Mid-South District Gifts of Love Advocate Diane Reimold at dianereimold@hotmail.com or Gift Planning Counselor Linda Gage linda.gage@lfnd.org 800-741or Christmas Blessings and Happy New 4138.
+Year!!
+HELP Leve GROW